Silicrex/PokemonBreedingSimulator/README.md

 Next, the from-scratch-centric route: `124.86 * 86.4 + 68 * 20 = 12147.904`.
 About **12148** total egg cycles. **86.4**
 is the sum of base egg cycles to be done from-scratch, then the **20** is Snorunt's (propagation).

-At this point, it's safe to say the propagation approach is notably more efficient.
+At this point, it's safe to say the propagation approach is more efficient based on egg cycles.
 The fourth point is a bit harder to factor in, but it only works in favor of the propagation-centric route anyways (something like 5 breeds wasted for each of the initial 1IVs, and then another few each for the 2IVs?).